FranCode1/FranCode1/README.md

 **`I believe code is just another form of art.`**

 ### 👨‍💻 About Me
 I'm a web designer and developer who believes code is another form of art.
 I love creating beautiful, functional digital experiences, mixing design, creativity, and technology.
 Always learning, improving, and bringing ideas to life through code.
 I have a youtube channel where i share my progress and upload the process.
-YouTube Channel: [CoDeeBot](https://www.youtube.com/@CoDeeBot).
+I publish that content on my YouTube channel [CoDeeBot](https://www.youtube.com/@CoDeeBot).

 - 🔭 Currently working on **a Python course turning into a full book**
 - 🌱 Learning **Java, C++ and Flutter**